“If you’re living alone, it’s a nightmare…”

 How do you tell them “…it’s for reasons out of your control…”?
 In such situations when they don’t know where the next job is and when they’ll get it - it is scary.

-Tech and media have it easier compared to sales or hospitality where many have been sent off on forced leave – just look at what happened with the CEO of Marriott (his salary has been suspended for the rest of the year).
+Tech and media have it easier compared to sales or hospitality where many have been sent off on forced leave – just look at what happened with the CEO of Marriott (he will not take any salary for the rest of the year).

 And big cities like Mumbai, Delhi and Bangalore are expensive; how will young workers manage to survive if they’re laid off or told to work for less money?
 Many of them don’t have proper investments and often live salary to salary… the burden can destroy them.